In today’s post, we’re going to teach you how to learn languages.

 A good book should be in the target language and should focus on communication, especially conversation.

-It should have images, dialogues, concise grammar explanations, good examples, culture notes, and lots of short real-life readings and audios.
+It should have images, dialogues, concise grammar explanations, good examples, culture notes, and lots of short real-life readings and audio.
 Not just random sentences with no logical connection.

 It should also provide you with good writing and speaking exercises.